percona/percona-server-mongodb-operator/source/openshift.rst

       $ oc new-project psmdb

-4. Add role-based access control (RBAC) for Percona Server for MongoDB is configured with the ``deploy/rbac.yaml`` file.
+4. Add role-based access control (RBAC) for Percona Distribution for MongoDB is configured with the ``deploy/rbac.yaml`` file.
 RBAC is based on clearly defined roles and corresponding allowed actions.
 These actions are allowed on specific Kubernetes resources.
 The details about users